doigiee/JoshuaDoig_T2A2/README.md

 Main libraries and third party services used:

-Postman - Used like a google chrome search engine to test routes and check CRUD functionality through GET, POST, DELETE requests.
+<u>Postman</u> - Used like a google chrome search engine to test routes and check CRUD functionality through GET, POST, DELETE requests.

-Flask - lightweight WSGI web application framework in Python.
+<u>Flask</u> - lightweight WSGI web application framework in Python.

-Marshmallow - is an ORM/ODM/framework-agnostic which was used to convert complex datatypes to and from native Python datatypes.
+<u>Marshmallow</u> - is an ORM/ODM/framework-agnostic which was used to convert complex datatypes to and from native Python datatypes.

-Flask-Marshmallow- added additional features to marshmallow.
+<u>Flask-Marshmallow</u>- added additional features to marshmallow.

-SQLAlchemy - toolkit and ORM which used offer powers like SQL.
+<u>SQLAlchemy</u> - toolkit and ORM which used offer powers like SQL.

-Flask-SQLAlchemy - added support for SQLAlchemy which simplified using SQLAlchemy + Flask.
+<u>Flask-SQLAlchemy</u> - added support for SQLAlchemy which simplified using SQLAlchemy + Flask.

-marshmallow-sqlalchemy - serialization library.
+<u>marshmallow-sqlalchemy</u> - serialization library.

-Werkzeug - a WSGI web application library, which allowed me to see bugs and errors in very comprehensive and useful ways.
+<u>Werkzeug</u> - a WSGI web application library, which allowed me to see bugs and errors in very comprehensive and useful ways.

-pip-review - was used to check update requirements, though decided not to update because last time I did, it broke my app, though it was still useful to check for newer installs which could have been implemented in requirements.txt.
+<u>pip-review</u> - was used to check update requirements, though decided not to update because last time I did, it broke my app, though it was still useful to check for newer installs which could have been implemented in requirements.txt.

-Bcrypt - was used in the process of encryption in order to increase security.
+<u>Bcrypt</u> - was used in the process of encryption in order to increase security.

-Jinja2 - templating engine.
+<u>Jinja2</u> - templating engine.

-six -  provided utility functions for smoothing over the differences between Python versions.
+<u>six</u> -  provided utility functions for smoothing over the differences between Python versions.

-click - creating beautiful command line interfaces
+<u>click</u> - creating beautiful command line interfaces

-PyJWT - Python library used to encode and decode JSON Web Tokens (JWT)
+<u>PyJWT</u> - Python library used to encode and decode JSON Web Tokens (JWT)

 ## R8 Describe your projects models in terms of the relationships they have with each other